hugomcfonseca/webhook-demultiplexer/README.md

 By default, this application runs at the top of a Docker container and it is configured either using environment variables or read them from Vault.
 However, you may not want to use it in a container.
 To do it so, you just need to clone this project and install it in your target host using provided `Makefile` -- for future reference, we are call **standalone** to this running option.

+### How it works

+**webhook-demultiplexer** follows the following workflow everytime it receives a request from StatusCake:

+1. _POST_ request received from StatusCake.
+It is time to process and parse **body** to separate alert and authentication contents.
+2. Does the _POST_ have authorization to use accessed API's endpoint?
+Time to evaluate token received in the **body** of the request and check if is authorized.
+3. Extracts target application from endpoint, if any, and starts configurating client by parsing JSON configuration.
+4. Start sending alerts to target APIs by every tag present in _POST_ request.

 ### Standalone

 ### Docker